OpenDID-Labs/developer-docs/OpenDID Oracle Job's Data Field Instructions.md

 Users who have not yet owned a FID can register a new FID.

+> [!WARNING]
-note：You need to register the new FID at a specific address and pay the storage fee.
+> You need to register the new FID at a specific address and pay the storage fee.
 The receiving address must sign the EIP-712 registration message to approve registration.
 The recipient must not yet possess the FID.

 - JobID：8e93566e07fd44ba8ba002f0fe4e7eb8